kellenschmidt/webcrawler/README.md

 - If the user enters a query which is all stopwords then no search is executed, an error message is shown, and the user is asked to try a new query
 - If the user enters a query which is mix of stopwords and valid terms then a warning is shown and the query is executed with the stopword(s) removed
 - If the user enters a non-word term (ex.
-123-abc) then an error message is shown and the user is asked to try a new query
+123-abc) then an warning message is shown and the query is executed with the non-word term removed
-- If the user enters a word that is not in the dictionary then...
+- If the user enters a word that is not in the corpus then it has no effect on the search results

 4. What document/query weighting scheme did you implement?